realworldocaml/book/en/02-guided-tour.md

 | ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first pattern that matches the structure of the expression between
+The return value of the `match` is the result of evaluating the
-the `match` and the `with` is chosen, and the right-hand side of the
+right-hand side of the first pattern that matches the value of
-`->` is evaluated, and is the result of evaluating the entire
-expression.
-As with `print_log_entry`, the pattern can also create
+`<expr>`.
+As with `print_log_entry`, the patterns can mint new
-new variables, giving a name to sub-components of the data structure
+variables, giving names to sub-components of the data structure being
-being matched.
+matched.

 But we don't necessarily need to use the `match` statement in this
 case.
 Core has a whole module full of useful functions for dealing